 An introduction to statistical quality control including control charts, process performance, and total quality management.
-Prerequisite: STAT 190 or STAT 290 or permission of instructor.
+Prerequisite: STAT 190 or STAT 290.

-STAT 375 - ANOVA/Experimental Design 3 hours
+STAT 375 - ANOVA/Experimental Design

 Statistical inference for variances and for more than two means including one-way and multifactor analysis of variance and other experimental designs.
-Prerequisite: STAT 190 or STAT 290, or permission of the instructor.
+Prerequisite: STAT 190 or STAT 290.

-STAT 376 - Nonparametric Statistics/Sampling 3 hours
+STAT 376 - Nonparametric Statistics/Sampling

 Sampling and non-parametric statistical techniques.
-Prerequisite: STAT 190 or STAT 290, or permission of instructor.
+Prerequisite: STAT 190 or STAT 290.